Jeff Lytle, Fire Chief

 Nick Bentley, Battalion 5

-We will be a global leader in emergency services.
 We will be a diverse workforce that provides quality fire and life safety services through proactive and innovative training, education, risk assessment, and community involvement.
 We will be vigilant, brave, and prepared.

 To advance the City of North Las Vegas vision by providing dedicated emergency and community services in a professional manner.